LucasJurgec/MatchsticksGames_ARM/README.md

 # MatchsticksGames_ARM
-This project is a matchsticks (Nim-style) game written entirely in ARM assembly language using the ARMLite simulator.
+This project is a matchsticks game written entirely in ARM assembly language using the ARMLite simulator.
 It was developed as part of a university assignment focused on low-level programming, branching, loops, and register manipulation.

 🎮 Game Description

-The game begins with a fixed number of matchsticks.
-Players take turns removing 1, 2, or 3 matchsticks.
-The goal is to avoid being the player who takes the last matchstick.

-This program includes:

-Input validation (must enter 1–3)

-Looping game structure

-Register-based arithmetic

-Win/lose condition checking

-Clear branching logic for game flow
+The game begins by allowing a user to input the number of matchsticks from a range between 10-100 The user is able to then choose how many matchsticks to remove ranging from 1-7 The computer will then choose a random number ranging from 1-7 as well and this will continue until only 1 matchstick remains and a winner is determined

 🛠 Technologies Used

-ARM Assembly (ARMLite syntax)
+ARM Assembly

-ARMLite Simulator / ALGUI
+ARMLite Simulator

-CPU registers (R0–R12)

-Branching and looping instructions (CMP, B, BEQ, BNE, etc.)

 🚀 How to Run

-Open the ARMLite simulator.

-Load the .asm file into the editor.
+Open the ARMLite simulator (using the browser is fine) Load the .asm file into the editor

-Assemble the program.
+Assemble the program

-Run and follow the on-screen prompts.
+Run and follow the on-screen prompts